ember-learn/deprecation-app/content/ember/v3/component-is-visible.md

 There is an HTML attribute that you can use whenever you want an element to now show to the end user, the `hidden` attribute.
 To update our `FlashMessage` component to use it, we need to use the `attributeBindings` API.

-To avoid confusing about the state of the component, we will use the `shouldHide` name for the property that holds the state, and flip the values:
+To avoid confusion about the state of the component, we will use the `shouldHide` name for the property that holds the state, and flip the values:

 ```js {data-filename=app/components/flash-message.js}